kinow/kinoshita.eti.br/_posts/2013-07-04-too-many-sql-variables-in-graphite-with-sqlite3.md

 ---
-title: 'Too many SQL variables exception in Graphite with SQLite3'
-author: kinow
+date: 2013-07-04 13:54:53 +1300
+layout: post
 tags:
 - monitoring
 - python
-category: 'blog'
-time: '13:54:53'
+title: Too many SQL variables exception in Graphite with SQLite3
 ---

 Having run [Graphite](http://graphite.wikidot.com/) for a while, today I found a rather annoying issue.
 We were using [events](https://code.launchpad.net/~lucio.torre/graphite/add-events/+merge/69142), and everything was working perfectly fine so far.
 But for the 24 last hours, the graph was blank.